September 6th, 2015

 Out of the eight PCs and NPCs who set out, he was the only one.

 Remarkably close to a TPK.
-It should have been, but for a serious of timely rolls by Gerry and a lot of willingness by other PCs to put themselves on the line to make it easier for someone to escape.
+It should have been, but for a series of timely rolls by Gerry and a lot of willingness by other PCs to put themselves on the line to make it easier for someone to escape.
 Gerry got lucky a few times, but was also good and careful.
 He could have gotten home earlier, easier, and not risked his life - except he wouldn't abandon Rahtnar until he actual expired.
 He staggled back to Swampsedge low on FP, stricken with disease, and otherwise much the worse for wear.
 But he made it back.

 Bjorn, Rahtnar, El Murik, Asher, Korric, Orrie, and Hannibal didn't.